JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/iris.md

 nothing # hide
 ```

-We start with creating the same network.
+We start by creating the same network.

 ```@raw html
 <div class = "exercise-body">